 Watch the interview with Cristina Marquez on the dynamic evolution of mobile traffic data around the world.

 What is unique about the NGI community?

 The NGI community gathers professionals from different fields that aim to improve the future with their knowledge.
 The support from NGI is constant and it is not only focused on developing the project, it also aims to establish long-term collaborations between the US and the EU.
 Personally, I enjoyed and learned a ton about intellectual property rights and entrepreneurship, topics that are of paramount importance in the tech field.
-Besides, the meetings with my mentor and organized webinars made the experience a complete success.
+Besides, the meetings with my mentor and organised webinars made the experience a complete success.
 I recommend being part of it.